Do you want to lose a lot of weight very fast without feeling hungry?

 It is this approach that I in particular believe could be useful to you, at least that is if you are also interested in maintaining as much strength and muscle mass as possible.

 This approach has been dubbed “the potato hack” by Tim Steele who also wrote a book on the subject with the same name.

-The potato hack only lasts for 3-5 days but can be repeated until you achieve you have achieved your weight loss goals.
+The potato hack only lasts for 3-5 days but can be repeated until you have achieved your weight loss goals.

-If you wish to repeat it is recommended that you only do it once every week.
-The days when you are not on the “potato hack” you would eat normally.
+You can then repeat it once every week and the days when you are not on the “potato hack” you would eat normally.

-Due to the huge calorie deficit which should be expected while on the potato hack, I also recommend adjusting your workout routine.
+Due to the huge calorie deficit, I would also recommend adjusting your workout routine.

-If you do a 3-day potato hack, your best option would probably be to do a brief full body workout before and after using heavy weights.
+If you do a 3-day potato hack, your best option would probably be to do a brief full body workout using weights before and after.